The straight key (sometimes called the hand key) is the original Morse code key. You manually create the dits and dahs with the action of your hand.

 When you push down on the knob, it connects the contacts and completes the circuit.
 This causes the radio to go into transmit.
 When you let off the key, the spring pushes the arm up and stops transmitting.

-The base should be heavy, so that the key does not jump around the table.
+The base should be heavy so that the key does not jump around the table.
 I have used a wood plaque, sanded and stained it, then hollowed out the bottom and glued lead weights into the base, then covered it with felt.
-I have also used a steel plate glued to the bottom and attaching felt to the bottom.
+I have also used a steel plate glued to the bottom and attached felt to the bottom.

 How to connect the key to the radio